 In France, it's common to have an aperitif before dinner.
 Popular choices include kir (creme de cassis & white wine), a glass of champagne, or even a glass of fruit juice — we prefer a glass of rosé champagne.
 With the meal, wine is always the right choice!
 There will be a sommelier on board who can help with your selection.

 It's also common in France to pay a little extra (called a supplement) for some of the special items on a menu.
-In some cases it might mean a supplement is added for the cheese course, or if you select higher priced-items like lobster or foie gras.
+This might mean a supplement is added for the cheese course, or if you select higher priced-items like lobster or foie gras.
 In general, the standard (lowest) price is offered on the menu and the high rollers can tailor their menu with extra supplements.
-And of course, vegetarian options are almost always available nowadays.
+And of course, vegetarian options are almost always available.

 Discover What's On When You're Here